aws/chalice/docs/source/api.rst

                   app.log.info("Message body: %s", record.data)

       :param stream: The name of the Kinesis stream you want to subscribe to.
-        This is the name of the queue, not the ARN.
+        This is the name of the data stream, not the ARN.

       :param batch_size: The maximum number of messages to retrieve when polling for Kinesis messages.
 The event parameter can have